chappers/chappers.github.io/_posts/2015-02-07-extending-abagail.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 I'm currently working through my second assignment for CS7641 at Georgia Tech and I thought I'll record some of my personal notes and coments on the [ABAGAIL](https://github.com/pushkar/ABAGAIL) library.
 Since I'm not primarily a Java developer, working of this code obviously took longer than a seasoned Java developer.
 As such I wouldn't be surprised if the methods and approaches I used here are:

-*  Not efficient
+- Not efficient
-*  Outright wrong!
+- Outright wrong!

 Nevertheless, here are my attempts to extend the functionality in ABAGAIL.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oFvQsArCSXo" frameborder="0" allowfullscreen></iframe>

 # The Setup

 The first thing I tried (and failed) was to see if there was a good Jython IDE editor.
 There isn't one that I found that was easy enough to use.
 I ended up just coding in notepad which was infact more pleasant than trying to dive through confusing IDE settings.

 With the Java IDE I settled on IntelliJ Community edition, simply because I have used Android studio before and they are quite similar.
 Building the `*.jar` files for ABAGAIL were rather trivial and I had no hiccups there.
 However by now I had already (unfortunately) wasted three nights fiddling around with settings and playing around with the sample `jython` code which was provided.
 In terms of actually making progress on the assignment, I can say I made none.

 # Implementing my own `EvaluationFunction`